 How To Fix Bluetooth Audio System Delay

-How to fix Bluetooth audio system problems on Windows
+How to fix Bluetooth audio system delay problems on Windows

-If you use a Windows computer or laptop, there are ways to improve your Bluetooth connection.
+If you use Windows, there are ways to improve your Bluetooth and your device connection.

 We will go through each of them one by one.